 Gésiers are cooked in various ways.
 They often appear on menus as salads so watch out for the likes of salade de gésiers de volaille which will have green leaves, lardons, tomatoes, eggs and goat’s cheese added to the giblets.

 They may be disappearing, but you can still come across Boucherie Chevalines, or horse butchers shops in France.
 Some horses are still bred for meat, like the Ardennes and Postier Breton horses.
 Horse meat was only sanctioned in France in 1811.
 In 1865 a banquet (Hippophagique, or horse-eating feast) was held in Paris to try to persuade the poor to buy a cheap alternative to beef and pork.
 The menu included horse-broth vermicelli, boiled horse meat and cabbage and rum gateau with horse bone marrow.
 The same year the first Boucherie Chevaline opened in Paris.

 You might find horse on the menu, usually as a steak tartare or as a cooked steak.

 Well known and much loved, the best snails come from Burgundy and are handsome beasts with a streaked colored shell.
-They are cleaned for 24 hours in a container with no food or water to clear their systems, then removed from their shells and cooked in a good stock, flavored with the likes of thyme, bay leaves and pepper.
-They’re then put back into their shells and stuffed à la bourguignonne (Burgundy style) with butter flavoured with garlic, shallots and parsley.
+They are cleaned for 24 hours in a container with no food or water to clear their systems, then removed from their shells and cooked in a good stock, flavored with the likes of thyme, bay leaves, and pepper.
+They’re then put back into their shells and stuffed à la Bourguignonne (Burgundy style) with butter flavored with garlic, shallots, and parsley.
 Around Dijon, mustard can be added.
-Now most people buy them already cooked and tinned with the shells separate and just assemble them for the table.
+Now, most people buy them already cooked and tinned with the shells separate and just assemble them for the table.